Franzzuuu/management-portal/README.md

 # USC Management Portal

-A comprehensive web-based system for managing traffic violations at the University of San Carlos (USC).
-This application enables security guards to create violations, students and faculty to view and contest them, and administrators to manage everything through an analytics dashboard.
+This project is an implementation of an innovative RFID-based vehicular access system at the University of San Carlos.

 ## 🎯 Project Overview

-**Purpose:** Streamline USC's campus traffic violation management process with role-based access, real-time analytics, and an appeal mechanism.
+**Purpose:** SThe system enables administrators to manage vehicle and user information, security personnel to monitor logs and issue violations, and students and faculty to review their vehicle records.

 **Target Users:**
 - **Security Guards** - Create and manage violations in the field